Grant Hosford CEO, codeSpark

 For example, if level three had unusually high drop-off rates, this could indicate that the lessons in one and two didn’t successfully prepare the student for the next challenge.

-codeSpark integrated their testing tool TestFlight with Mixpanel to monitor completion rates and session length of students on new levels.
+codeSpark integrated its testing tool TestFlight with Mixpanel to monitor completion rates and session length of students on new levels.

 “Our mission is to bring computer science for all.
 Every kid, no matter their socioeconomic background or gender should be able to learn how to code with our platform.
 With this in mind, we make sure our app is inclusive and keeps students engaged.”
 Grant said, “Through People properties and Insights, we saw that female cohorts were playing our games differently than male students.”

-In order to increase overall engagement on the app, codeSpark saw an opportunity to increase the session length with female users, while also making their platform more inclusive.
+In order to increase overall engagement on the app, codeSpark saw an opportunity to increase the session length with female users, while also making its platform more inclusive.

 “Girls were completing puzzles at a lower rate, so we tried some experiments to see what might drive more engagement and interest in the lessons,” Grant said.

-Mixpanel People reports and A/B tests gave the team the tools they needed to identify drop-off rates and see where they needed to iterate change so students would stay engaged in their lessons.
+Mixpanel People reports gave the team the tools they needed to identify drop-off rates and see where they needed to iterate change so students would stay engaged in their lessons.